The average price of a German Shepherd puppy or dog can vary depending on several factors (which we list in the guide

 A family pet type German Shepherd might cost between $500-$1500

 A working or show title German Shepherd can cost thousands of dollars, depending on a whole range of factors about the quality of the dog, and the breeding program

 German Shepherds from breeding programs from rarer GSD bloodlines that are well regulated and professional can be extremely expensive – up to $20,000 (some are only available to law enforcement)

 German Shepherd mix breeds are generally cheaper than a purebred GSD (a couple of hundred dollars), but designer mix breeds like German Shepherd Husky mixes can be very expensive up to thousands of dollars

-- Adopting or rescuing might cost you anywhere between $50-$500 for a rescue or shelter dog
+Adopting or rescuing might cost you anywhere between $50-$500 for a rescue or shelter dog.
+Rescues and shelters still have costs to pass on, and usually still require payment so they can ensure the dog is going to an owner that values the dog

 Consider the costs, time and knowledge that go into breeding or caring for German Shepherd puppies and dogs for sale and adoption

 You generally pay more for German Shepherd puppies vs. matured or grown dogs – people want a puppy